AndreaHobby/CKD-Prediction/README.md

 <a name="background"/>

 ## Background
-There are about 37 million people in the United States who have Chronic Kidney Disease (CKD).
+Chronic kidney disease (CKD) is when the kidneys are damaged and cannot correctly filter waste and excess fluids from the blood.
+About 37 million people in the United States have Chronic Kidney Disease (CKD).
+Early detection and diagnosis of CKD are essential to preventing its progression to kidney failure.
+Machine learning models can assist in predicting CKD.
+A decision tree will be used to analyze National Center for Health Statistics (NCHS) data for this project.
+Variables such as age, gender, medical history, and laboratory test results will be used.
+By identifying patterns in the data, models can predict a patient's risk of developing CKD, allowing for early intervention and management.

 <a name="goals"/>

 ## Goal(s)
-My goal for this analysis is to predict the risk of CKD.
+-My goal for this analysis is to predict the risk of CKD.
+-Identify factors that increase the risk of CKD.

 <a name="DataCollectionandDataCleaning"/>